Near Hamlin in Jones County, Texas — The American South (West South Central)

 Erected 2006 by Texas Historical Commission.
 (Marker Number 13406.)

 Location.
 32° 45.488′ N, 100° 5.053′ W. Marker is near Hamlin, Texas, in Jones County.
 Marker is at the intersection of U.S. 180 and Farm to Market Road 126, on the right when traveling west on U.S. 180.
+Marker is located at northeast corner of intersection.
 Touch for map.
-Marker is located at northeast corner of intersection.
 Marker is in this post office area: Hamlin TX 79520, United States of America.
+Touch for directions.